minimaxir/facebook-keyword-regression-analysis/README.md

-The code and data used to write my blog post "Predicting the Number of Likes on a Facebook Status Through Statistical Keyword Analysis" at http://minimaxir.com/2013/06/big-social-data/
+The code and data used to write my blog post "Predicting the Number of Likes on a Facebook Status With Statistical Keyword Analysis" at http://minimaxir.com/2013/06/big-social-data/

+An explanation of the derivation of the analysis is below.

 ----------